 Microsoft Office is one of the most widely used office productivity suites in the world.
 It’s native file formats have become industry standards, (particularly the .docx format for documents and the .xlsx format for spreadsheets).
 And many users are quite happy with it.

 But there are also millions of people who continue to use Office only because they must to do so for their job or business, or because they exchange files with others who use the Microsoft file formats, or because they simply don’t think there’s a viable alternative.
 If you’re one of those folks, I have good news for you.
-But first, a few words about the history of Microsoft Office, and the reasons you might want an alternative to it.
+But first, a few words about the history of Microsoft Office, and the reasons why you might want an alternative to it.

 The Evolution (and De-Evolution) of Microsoft Office